edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-01-10-customer-service-vendor.md

 author:
   name: Brian Oderkirk
 image: blog/2018/2018-01-01-customer-service-vendor.jpg
 excerpt: Do you have an advocate on your side, or someone who's going to disappear at 2 PM on Friday afternoon?
+How to choose a vendor based on customer service standards.
 related: false
 ---